Last Updated on

 Masturbation will not affect testosterone unless you overdo it.

-We’re in an age where there is more access to information than ever before, but this is one subject that has just not been explored thoroughly enough.
+We’re in an age where there is more access to information than ever before.
+However, this is one subject that has just not been explored thoroughly enough.

-As you’re probably aware, women also enjoy sex, masturbation, and exercise, but this article has been exclusively aimed at men, because there’s just no science to go on for women.
+As you’re probably aware, women also enjoy sex, masturbation, and exercise.
+However, this article has been exclusively aimed at men.
+There’s just no science to go on for women.
 Which is a shame.